bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

    4. Replace the last element by zero.

   **Steps to delete the last element of an array**
-   1. Return the value of last element that is deleted element.
+   1. Return the value of last element that means deleted element.
    2. Replace the last element by zero.

   **Steps to delete the specific element from an array**